rust-lang/rfcs/text/0000-default-field-values.md

 + By writing `Foo { .. }`, you have there is explicit indication that default values are being used; this enhances local reasoning further.

+This RFC requires the `..` to get defaulted fields because it wants to continue to allow the workflow of intentionally *not* including `..` in the struct literal expression so that when a user adds a field they get compilation errors on every use -- just like is currently possible in patterns by not including `..` in the struct pattern.

 ## Named function arguments with default values

 A frequently requested feature is named function arguments.
 Today, the way to